-Do I have to install the virus protection software that Saint Mary's College provides
+Do I have to install the security software (virus/malware protection) that Saint Mary's College provides

-What if I already have anti-virus software installed on my computer?
+What if I already have anti-virus/anti-malware software installed on my computer?

 In a networked environment such as Saint Mary's College (including ResNet), the ease with which a malicious software (such as viruses) can spread from computer to computer is greatly multiplied, as is its potential for damage.
 Instead of affecting just your machine, malware could spread to hundreds of computers all over campus, and could even bring down our campus network.

-Any student who connects her computer to the Saint Mary's network via ResNet must have current virus protection software installed on it.
-Failure to have current virus protection software on your computer will result in the loss of ResNet access privileges.
+Any student who connects her computer to the Saint Mary's network via ResNet must have current security software installed on it.
+Failure to have current virus/malware protection software on your computer will result in the loss of ResNet access privileges.

-If a student prefers to pay for another virus protection software package and install it on her computer and keep it up to date, ResNet does not mind.
-However, if a student's computer becomes infected with a virus when it has another virus protection software product installed, it is ResNet's policy to remove the other virus protection software and install the supported Bitdefender virus protection software on that computer.
-The student must them keep the provided Bitdefender virus protection software installed and up to date on her personal computer.
+If a student prefers to pay for another virus/malware protection software package and install it on her computer and keep it up to date, ResNet does not mind.
+However, if a student's computer becomes infected with a virus when it has another virus protection software product installed, it is ResNet's policy to remove the other security software and install the supported Bitdefender security software on that computer.
+The student must them keep the provided Bitdefender security software installed and up to date on her personal computer.
 Failure to do so may result in a loss of network access.

-Computers that are blocked from the campus network and Internet because it is infected will not be re-enabled until ResNet confirms that the virus has been removed, that the supported Bitdefender virus protection software has been installed and set to automatically update its virus definition files, and that the computer has been configured to automatically download and install any necessary operating system updates.
+Computers that are blocked from the campus network and Internet because it is infected will not be re-enabled until ResNet confirms that the infection has been removed, that the supported Bitdefender security software has been installed and set to automatically update its virus definition files, and that the computer has been configured to automatically download and install any necessary operating system updates.